 Autoimmune Series Part 3: How Inflammatory Bowel Diseases can affect Your Oral Health

-Inflammatory bowel diseases also known as IBD, are a group of autoimmune diseases that result in chronic inflammation in the gastrointestinal (GI) tract.
-The 2 main diseases identified with this group are Crohn’s Disease and Ulcerative Colitis.
-Due to the chronic inflammation eventually damaging the GI tract, the resulting symptoms are often painful.
+Inflammatory bowel diseases, also known as IBD, represent a group of autoimmune diseases that lead to chronic inflammation in the gastrointestinal (GI) tract.
+The two main diseases associated with this group are Crohn’s Disease and Ulcerative Colitis.
+Chronic inflammation ultimately damages the GI tract, resulting in symptoms that are often painful.

 Autoimmune Disease